 - Helps demonstrate the prospective student's personality and passions to the admission committee

 - Allows prospective students to explore the current student perspective on a more intimate and detailed level

 - Introduces a Chapman student contact for the prospective students to keep in touch with throughout the application process

-Interviews conducted by our Admission Fellows are available upon request, and will be scheduled on a first-come, first-serve basis.
-We will offer interviews both on campus and over the phone.
+Interviews conducted by our Admission Fellows are available on campus, via skype and over the phone.
 We also offer interviews during Discover Chapman Day.
 Fellows Interviews will begin for high school seniors in September and be offered through January.

 *Chapman considers admission interviews to be OPTIONAL, and students who are unable or who choose not to interview are still welcome and encouraged to apply, and will be given the same consideration.

 + - Prospective Transfer Information Sessions

 Prospective transfer students and families are invited to an information session specifically for students looking to transfer to Chapman University.
 An optional campus tour will follow.

 Advising appointments are available for prospective transfer students who seek guidance on course selection and the transfer application process.
 These meetings are not required, but are made available so that we can assist students transferring from both 2- and 4-year colleges in creating an academic plan that meets Chapman’s recommendations and requirements.

 NOTE: These appointments are designed to be held prior to applying and will not be scheduled for those who have applied.
 Advising appointments for prospective transfer students can be made by calling the Office of Admission at (714) 997-6711 or (888) CU-APPLY.